dfaruque/Serenity.Extra/README.md

    Initialize detail editor by using `_Ext.q.initDetailEditor(this, this.form.someDetailField)` Then you should be able to access parent dialog like `this.parentEditor.parentDialog`
+   > Make sure that you have declared form in parent/master dialog as public

  ### Please explore the code to know more...